 - Keep a distance of about 8 meters in between you and the chimpanzees.

-- Persons with illnesses like diarrhea or flue may not be allowed in the park.
+- Persons with illnesses like diarrhoea or flue may not be allowed in the park.

 - Shun or avoid eating or drinking near the chimpanzees.